web-mjs/material-components/README.md

 ```

 The module bundles <a href="https://github.com/material-components/material-components-web-components">material-components-web-components</a>, which
 is Google's implementation of Material bundled as Web Components that can be used as `<mwc-* />` elements.
+A demo of the components is present on <a href="https://material-components.github.io/material-components-web-components/demos/index.html">their component catalog page</a>.

 The module contains: